Use Cases By Role

 Monitor systems

 The SRE’s primary use case is monitoring.
-Monitoring is required on both the domain and participant nodes, although the scope is slightly different.
+Monitoring is required on both the sync domain and participant nodes, although the scope is slightly different.

 Monitoring normally consists of the following activities: